MommaWatasu/OteraEngine.jl/docs/src/tutorial.md

 - `expression_block_end` : the string at the end of expression blocks.
 - `comment_block_start`: the string at the start of comment blocks.
 - `comment_block_end`: the string at the end of comment block.
+- `newline`: newline character.
+This usually depends on OS.
 - `autospace`: the option to control space automatically.
 - `lstrip_blocks`: the option to strip left spaces.
 - `trim_blocks`: the option to remove the first newline after blocks.